shivam-s16/Covid_Third_Wave_Forecasting/README.md

 - Identify interesting patterns and possible reasons helping Covid-19 spread with basic as well as advanced charts

->Abstract
+>Abstract:
 -This notebook is devoted to predicting the COVID-19 spread dynamics in the world using neural networks of different structures.
 We will see how to make predictions based on linear regression, back propagation and long short-term memory neural networks , autoregressive integrated moving average and

->Steps or Stages
+>Steps or Stages:
-It consists of four stages:
+>It consists of four stages:
 -Download and preliminary analysis of data
 -Linear Regression
 -Back Propagation NN
 -Long Short-Term Memory - LSTM

-In first stage we pre-prepare data for analysis:
+>In first stage we pre-prepare data for analysis:

 -change the data types of columns
 -rows filtering